-- We expect the current macroeconomic environment challenges to continue (which will negatively impact demand for smartphones and other devices that incorporate our products and technologies) and that our customers will continue to draw down on their inventory (which is at elevated levels given the rapid deceleration in demand and the easing of supply constraints that occurred during the second half of calendar 2022), and that both of these dynamics will continue to have a negative impact on our revenues, results of operations and cash flows compared to the prior year, and will impact our historical QCT seasonal trends.
-These dynamics have also contributed to our elevated inventory levels and contribute to the inherent uncertainties in estimating future customer demand, which may increase excess or obsolete inventory or reserve charges if we overestimate such demand, negatively impacting our results of operations and cash flows. - We expect to continue to see price increases from certain of our key semiconductor wafer suppliers compared to the prior year. - We expect commercial 5G network deployments and device launches will continue. - We expect continued intense competition, particularly in China. - Current U.S./China trade relations and/or national security protection policies may negatively impact our business, growth prospects and results of operations.
+- We expect the current macroeconomic environment challenges to continue (which will negatively impact demand for smartphones and other devices that incorporate our products and technologies) and that our customers will continue to draw down on their inventory (which remains at elevated levels), and that both of these dynamics will continue to have a negative impact on our revenues, results of operations and cash flows compared to the prior year, and will impact our historical QCT seasonal trends.
+These dynamics have also contributed to our elevated inventory levels and contribute to the inherent uncertainties in estimating future customer demand, which may increase excess or obsolete inventory or reserve charges if we overestimate such demand, negatively impacting our results of operations and cash flows. - We expect to continue to see product cost increases from certain of our key semiconductor wafer suppliers compared to the prior year. - We expect commercial 5G network deployments and device launches will continue. - We expect continued intense competition, particularly in China, including from increasing vertical integration by certain of our customers. - Given the continued uncertainty in the macroeconomic and demand environment, we expect to take additional restructuring actions to enable continued investments in key growth and diversification opportunities.
+While we are in the process of developing our plans, we currently expect these actions to consist largely of workforce reductions, and in connection with any such actions we would expect to incur significant additional restructuring charges, a substantial portion of which we expect to incur in the fourth quarter of fiscal 2023.
+We currently anticipate these additional actions to be substantially completed in the first half of fiscal 2024. - Current U.S./China trade relations and/or national security protection policies may negatively impact our business, growth prospects and results of operations.
 See "Risk Factors" in this Quarterly Report, including the Risk Factor titled "A significant portion of our business is concentrated in China, and the risks of such concentration are exacerbated by U.S./China trade and national security tensions."